rodekruis/hia-search/README.md

 The `/create-vector-store` endpoint accepts a `googleSheetId` body parameter, fetches all data from the Q&A sheet, and creates an [index](https://learn.microsoft.com/en-us/azure/search/search-what-is-an-index) in Azure AI Search, Azure's native vector database.
 If the index already exists, its content will be updated.

 If the Q&A sheet is not publicly accessible, you can pass its content under the `data` body parameter.
 The content must be a valid JSON object structured as the [test-data from the `helpful-information`-app](https://github.com/rodekruis/helpful-information/blob/main/data/test-sheet-id-1/values/Q%26As.json).

-🔐 This endpoint is protected with the `API_KEY_WRITE` environment-variable, to prevent unauthorized users from modifying the index.
-You can find it on Bitwarden.

 ### 2. Set up chat service